hobson/scrapy/README.rst

 Overview
 ========

+THIS IS AN UNMAINTAINED FORK OF "Scrapy".
 Scrapy is a fast high-level screen scraping and web crawling framework, used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.